 People define value in different ways.
 It’s why some love the one-stop shopping convenience of mega-retail stores, while others avoid them like the plague.

 Shippers are no different.
-That’s why there is plenty of room in the market for large, global providers like XPO, for growing mid-market players like KANE, and for small, specialty providers that deliver a niche solution.
+That’s why there is plenty of room in the market for large, global providers like XPO, for growing national 3PLs like KANE, and for small, specialty providers that deliver a niche solution.